 NON-ASSESSABLE PAYMENT

 A non-assessable payment is a payment received from a company or fund that is not assessed as part of your income on your tax return.

-This includes some distributions from unit trusts and managed funds and, less commonly, from companies.
+This includes some distributions from unit trusts, managed funds and companies.